jorgecastro05/camel-quarkus/README.md

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image.

-## Deploy directly into Kubernetes or Openshift
+## Deploy directly into Openshift

+Use this command to deploy on Openshift (must be logged first)

+ mvn clean package oc:build oc:resource oc:apply